-She said partners -- or anyone browsing a website for information -- will abandon their search within five minutes if they can't find what they need.
+She said partners -- or anyone browsing a website for information -- will their search within five minutes if they can't find what they need.
 A channel ally who gives up on a vendor's site will call a sales rep to obtain the information, a situation that Kritzer said impairs the efficiency of both parties.

 Role-based content, however, boosts relevancy and reduces the time partners spend looking for information.
 In Brocade's case, the partner program has created content for sales, technical and marketing personnel.

 John Boykenpresident and CEO, Channel Chargers

 "They can pick and choose which content they want to see," she said.

 Brocade is housing the role-based content in its revamped partner portal.
 The portal, according to Brocade, centralizes the management of partner resources including sales and marketing materials.

 IBM also aims to package its marketing information for easier consumption.
 Earlier this year, the company launched its Ready to Execute campaigns, which integrate such elements as "multi-touch emails, telemarketing scripts, and Web marketing guidance," according to the IBM Software Business Partner blog.

 "IBM provides you with a vast array of marketing assets," said Jacqi Levy, marketing manager and social media strategist, Worldwide Software Business Partners at IBM, who authored the Ready to Execute blog post.
 "But, admittedly, it's not always easy to see how they might fit together as part of an integrated campaign."